Wally869/MidiGenerator/README.md

 - Notes are then picked from the given scales, according to a generator preset.
 - Finally accompanying/comping tracks also have rythms generated, and notes are set.
 The Bars of the main track are checked when generating these secondary tracks to ensure the notes picked sound alright

-After that, the song is passed to the MidiStructurer converter and a midi file is generated.
+After that, the song is passed to the MusiStrata converter and a midi file is generated.

 ## Generators